-Crack some eggs into portobello mushrooms and let your slow cooker cook them to your liking.
-This easy and healthy low-carb, paleo and whole30 recipe can be served any time of the day.
+Crack some eggs into portobello mushrooms for an easy low-carb, paleo, and whole30 slow cooker recipe that can be served any time of the day.

-Serve this for breakfast, lunch, or dinner?
-All three!
+Are you supposed to serve this this for breakfast, lunch, or dinner?
+This can be served for all three.
 I’m going to guess most people will serve this for breakfast or brunch because of the eggs.
-This is similar to my Slow Cooker Shakshuka recipe but with portobello mushrooms.
-I intended to make these in individual baby portobellos but after coming up short at 3 grocery stores I settled on large portobello caps.
-Large portobello caps are a bit hearty in my opinion so I actually ate this for dinner.
+I think portobello mushrooms are a bit hearty so I usually eat this for dinner.

 - 28 ounces diced or crushed tomatoes